 Your bed should be a calm and peaceful retreat.
 You deserve ultimate comfort in perfectly clean and nice smelling, absolutely fresh sheets.
 Just follow these steps and have a brilliant sleep on your freshly washed pillows.
 Night, night!

-1. Read all labels to be sure you don't have any specific cleaning requirements to follow.
+1. Read all labels and clothing care symbols to be sure you don't have any specific cleaning requirements to follow.
 Most sheets can be washed at home in your washing machine, but specialty fabrics may require careful consideration.

 3. Use the hottest water setting on your washing machine that’s safe for the material.
 Polyester blends are best washed using warm water, while cotton can tolerate hot water.
 Hotter water kills the most germs and takes care of dust mites that thrive in bedding.

 4. Wash at least once every other week.
 Although it is sometimes easy to forget to wash your sheets, think of it this way: Some people spend more time in bed than they do in their clothing.
 We wash our clothing regularly, so bed sheets shouldn't be any different.

 5. Separate by colour.
 Just like clothing, dark colours or reds can dull or bleed onto lighter colours.

 6. Hang sheets to dry outside, if possible.
 Sunshine is a natural disinfectant and helps brighten whites.
 If you can, do this every couple months.
 If weather or time doesn't permit, tumble dry your sheets with a sheet of fabric softener.